Compare

 About

-Ichthyosaurus was not a dinosaur, but a highly successful marine reptile that evolved a body plan strikingly similar to modern dolphins β€” a classic example of convergent evolution.
+Ichthyosaurus was not a dinosaur, but a highly successful marine reptile that evolved a body plan strikingly similar to modern dolphins β€” a classic example of .
 With its streamlined torpedo-shaped body, large eyes for hunting in murky or deep waters, and powerful crescent-shaped tail, it was superbly adapted for life in Early Jurassic seas.
 Its four flippers were used for steering rather than propulsion, and its long, tooth-filled snout was perfect for snatching fish and squid.

 As the type genus of the entire order Ichthyosauria, Ichthyosaurus holds a special place in paleontological history.
 The first specimens were discovered in the early 1800s along the Jurassic Coast of England, with pioneering fossil hunter Mary Anning finding some of the most complete skeletons.
 These discoveries helped establish the revolutionary idea that entire groups of animals had gone extinct β€” a concept that challenged scientific thinking of the time.